Skip to main content

 PO3FPT Feminism and Political Theory DR Maxime Lepoutre

-PO3GAP Gender and Politics DR Alice Baderin
+PO3GAP Gender and Politics DR Katharina Lawall

 PO3IPE International Political Economy DR Jonathan Golub

-PO3USF US Foreign and Defence Policy since 1950 DR Graham O'Dwyer
+PO3USU US Foreign Policy DR Graham O'Dwyer

 These are the modules that we currently offer.
 They may change for your year of study as we regularly review our module offerings to ensure they’re informed by the latest research and teaching methods.